ciraben/cheevy/README.md

 x Mikado                                   Identify all wands
 ```

-With just a few keystrokes, `cheevy.py` takes care of searching and cross-referencing achievements for you, and keeps your focus on the game.
+With just a few keystrokes, `cheevy.py` takes care of searching and cross-referencing achievements for you, and keeps your focus on the game!📯